 0.16 At the 2011 census 7.2% of the Borough's population was of ethnic origin with the largest BME groups being Indian and Chinese.
 The strong influences of the University of Nottingham, Nottingham Trent University and Castle College are attracting a student population to Beeston.
-These are key drivers attracting significant student population to the Borough, in particular high proportions of international students, as both the University of Nottingham and the Further Education College in Beeston have strong links with China and South East Asia.
+These are key drivers attracting significant student population to the Borough, in particular high proportions of international students, as the University of Nottingham has strong links with China and South East Asia.